L.E.D?

-L.E.D? are an English Christian music quartet, who plays electropop from a Christian pop, Christian EDM, Christian R&B, and Christian hip hop perspective and worldview, while they are from Cornwall, England.
-They have released one studio album, Jericho in 2015, and three extended plays before that, Just Dance in 2011, Flip the Switch in 2013, and Re:MIXD in 2014.
+L.E.D? are an English Christian music quartet, who plays electropop from a Christian pop, Christian EDM, Christian R&B, and Christian hip hop perspective and worldview, while hailing from Cornwall, England.
+They have released one studio album, Jericho in 2015, and three extended plays prior to the album; Just Dance in 2011, Flip the Switch in 2013, and Re:MIXD in 2014.

 Background

-L.E.D? are a Christian pop, Christian EDM, Christian R&B, and Christian hip hop group from Cornwall, England.
+L.E.D? are from Cornwall, England.
 Their members are Chris Uglow, Nikki Uglow, Rich Smith, and Jon Alford.

 Music history

 They started as a musical entity in 2010, with their first extended play, Just Dance, that released in 2011.
 Their subsequent extended play, Flip the Switch, was released on 5 August 2013.
 The third extended play, Re:MIXD, was released on 2 August 2014.
 Their first studio album, Jericho, was released on 27 April 2015.